The Meaning of Birth – 武田地夜

 Running.
 Always running.
 That seemed to be the norm for me now.

 I slowed down, the child's cries suddenly louder.
 I knelt down and hugged him and his sister close to me, whispering soothing words in their ears.
-Where is he? they asked silently.
-Where's daddy?

-The boy looked around, and then silently mouthed, Follow me.
+The boy looked around, then turned to me and whispered, "Follow me."
 I nodded and we took off running again.

-The boy directed me to a hidden clearing and I sat down underneath a rocky overhang, slight shelter from the strange weather.
-The small boy was still crying loudly, holding on to me for dear life.
-I glanced at his sister.
-She was no better off, but I could tell she was trying to be strong.
-She was, after all, the only family her brother had left, and she wanted to set a good example for him.
+The boy directed me to a hidden clearing and I sat down beneath a rocky overhang, a slight shelter from this dreary weather.
+The child in my arms was still crying loudly, holding onto me for dear life.
+I looked to his sister.
+She wasn't much better off, but I could see she was trying to be strong.
+She knew that she was the only family her brother had left, and she wanted to set a good example for him.
 I smiled in spite of myself.

 "Yes."
 I hugged the child, trying to quiet him.
 "They're like you."

-"Like… me?"
-The boy sat down and pulled off his hood, revealing startling blue hair.
-I'd grown used to it after a while – after all, strange and bizarre hair colors were normal among his kind.
+The boy pulled off his hood, revealing his startling blue hair.
+I had grown used to it after a while; strange and bizarre hair colors were normal among his kind.

 "They're… Catherine's," I answered, using their mother's name.
 It was dangerous to reveal who their father was.
 If anyone knew of their noble lineage…